 As a trainee, you will become equipped with a wide variety of treatment methods.
 We offer training with clients of all ages with a wide range of outpatient diagnoses.
 Gaining exposure to a breadth of circumstances ensures you will have a rich, dynamic experience working as a practicing professional.

-Individuals in the University of Michigan Master of Social Work (MSW) program and Smith College Doctor of Philosophy (PhD) program are eligible to apply for the internship opportunities.
 Recent master’s graduates in social work are eligible to apply for the post-MSW fellowships.

 Training Model and Culture